lezcano/expRNN/README.md

 ## Add orthogonal constraints to layers

 We show how to implement orthogonal constraints for non-square linear layers.
 This is a generalisation of the framework presented in the paper.
-We show an example on `exp_linear.py`.
+We show an example in `orthogonal_layer.py`.
 This could also be applied to other kinds of layers like CNNs.

-Once we have an orthogonal layer like that defined in `exp_linear.py`, in the training code we just have to separate the parameters into two optimizers.
+Once we have an `Orthogonal` layer like the one defined in `orthogonal_layer.py`, in the training code we just have to separate the parameters into two optimizers.
 A good rule of thumb is having the non-orthogonal learning rate 10 times larger than the orthogonal learning rate.

     lr = # Some learning rate
     optim = torch.optim.RMSprop((param for param in model.parameters()